-- a menu of LID controls that will prefer "green" or vegetative infiltration devices (bioretention and biofiltration) - design criteria for the controls (viz., 85th percentile based on project location within isohyetal zone using the County's LID manual (Appendix C) - source controls (standard and site specific)

-- use-specific controls (if applicable) and design specifications (e.g., dimensions for canopies and sizing for sewer-connected clarifiers) - maintenance agreement for LID and other controls (in accordance with MS4 permit requirements) - if project is subject to GCASP the applicant must demonstrate compliance by showing a waste discharge identification number issued by the State Water Resources Control Board
+- a menu of LID controls that will prefer "green" or vegetative infiltration devices (bio-retention and bio-filtration) - design criteria for the controls (viz., 85th percentile based on project location within isohyetal zone) - source controls (standard and site specific) - use-specific controls (if applicable) and design specifications (e.g., dimensions for canopies and sizing for sewer-connected clarifiers) - maintenance agreement for LID and other controls (in accordance) with MS4 permit requirements) - if the project is subject to GCASP applicant must demonstrate compliance by showing waste discharge identification number (WDID) issued by the State Water Resources Control Board

 Completion of the evaluation will be formally transmitted to the applicant and engineer for compliance.
 An inspection of the project site will be conducted by the City to verify the proper installation of LID and inclusion of other controls.
-No certification of occupancy will be issued until all control conditions are met and a maintenance agreement has been finalized.
+No certificate of occupancy will be issued until all control conditions are met and a maintenance agreement has been finalized.